Wallace John Eckert: Manhattan Project

 Columbia Physics professor Dana P. Mitchell served in the Manhattan Project (developing the first nuclear weapons) at Los Alamos National Laboratory.

-By 1943 the laborious simulation calculations used electromechanical calculators of that time operated by human "computers," mostly wives of the scientists.
+By 1943, the laborious simulation calculations used electromechanical calculators of that time operated by human "computers," mostly wives of the scientists.
 Mitchell suggested using IBM machines like his colleague Eckert.
 Nicholas Metropolis and Richard Feynman organized a punched-card solution, proving its effectiveness for physics research.
 John von Neumann and others were aware of this "computing by punched cards".
-That helped them conceive towards the all-electronic answers which evolved into what we call a computer today.
+That helped them develop wholly electronic electronic solutions which helped pave the way for modern computers.

 Watson laboratory

 After the war Eckert moved back to Columbia.
 Watson had just had a falling out with Harvard University over a project IBM had funded.
 IBM would instead focus their funding on Columbia, and Eckert's laboratory was named Watson Scientific Computing Laboratory.
 Eckert understood the significance of his laboratory, keenly aware of the advantage of scientific calculations performed without human interventions for long stretches of computation.
 A massive machine built to Eckert's specifications was built and installed behind glass at IBM's headquarters on Madison Avenue in January 1948.
 Known as the Selective Sequence Electronic Calculator, it was used as a calculating device with some success, but served even better as a recruiting tool.
 Eckert published a description of the SSEC in November 1948.

 As an employee of IBM, Eckert directed one of the first industrial research laboratories in the country.
-In 1945 he hired Herb Grosch and Llewellyn Thomas as the next two IBM research scientists, who both made significant contributions.
+In 1945, he hired Herb Grosch and Llewellyn Thomas as the next two IBM research scientists, who both made significant contributions.
 When Cuthbert Hurd became the next PhD to be hired by IBM in 1949, he was offered a position with Eckert, but instead founded the Applied Science Department, and later directed the development of IBM's first commercial stored program computer (the IBM 701) based on the demand demonstrated by applications such as those of Eckert.

 In this period he continued his innovative contributions to computational astronomy by implementing Brown's Lunar theory in his computer; developing the Improved Lunar Ephemeris; and performing the first numerical integration to compute an ephemeris for the outer planets.

-In 1957 the Watson lab moved to Yorktown Heights, New York (with a new building completed in 1961) where it is known as the Thomas J. Watson Research Center.
+In 1957, the Watson lab moved to Yorktown Heights, New York (with a new building completed in 1961) where it is known as the Thomas J. Watson Research Center.
 Eckert won the James Craig Watson Medal in 1966 from the US National Academy of Sciences.